dr4k0nia/dr4k0nia.github.io/_posts/2023-02-05-Analysing-a-sample-of-ArechClient2.md

 In this post, I will be going over my process of analyzing a sample of ArechClient2.
 Including initial analysis, deobfuscation and unpacking of the loader.
 Followed by the analysis of the .NET payload revealing its config and C2 information.

 It began with [this tweet](https://twitter.com/Gi7w0rm/status/1614440406405496836) by [@Gi7w0rm](https://twitter.com/Gi7w0rm).
-They mentioned a few other researchers and me asking for help with analyzing this sample.
+They mentioned me and a few others asking for help analyzing this sample.
 I decided to look into the sample.
-After publishing some threat intel and a few updates on my re progress, I decided to write this report for a more detailed documentation of my analysis.
+After publishing some threat intel and a few updates on my re progress on Twitter, I decided to write this report for a more detailed documentation of my analysis.
 The original sample can be found [here](https://tria.ge/230115-by7fcscb6w).

 ## Initial Analysis